logicalahara/tkssharma.com/content/posts/2020-07-22-top-angular-interview-questions.md

     4. increment and decrement operators (++ and --)
     ----------------------------------

 26. ### What are template statements?
     A template statement responds to an event raised by a binding target such as an element, component, or directive.
-The template statements appear in quotes to the right of the = symbol like **(event)="statement"**.
+The template statements appear in quotes to the right of the = symbol like (event)="statement".

     Let's take an example of button click event's statement